 |Level of controversy||4|

-Over the last 12 months, Royal Dutch Shell's shares have ranged in value from as little as 878.0072p up to 2171.9646p.
+Over the last 12 months, Royal Dutch Shell's shares have ranged in value from as little as 877.6253p up to 1775.4p.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (LSE average) beta is 1, while Royal Dutch Shell's is 0.9658.
-This would suggest that Royal Dutch Shell's shares are less volatile than average (for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (LSE average) beta is 1, while Royal Dutch Shell's is 1.0062.
+This would suggest that Royal Dutch Shell's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 To put Royal Dutch Shell's beta into context you can compare it against those of similar companies.

 - Premier Oil (PMO.LSE): 3.6998